GameFoundry/bsf/Documentation/Manuals/Native/renderAPI.md

 rapi.setGraphicsPipeline(state);
 ~~~~~~~~~~~~~

-We continue below with explanation on how to create fixed and programmable states required to initialize GpuPipelineStateCore.
+We continue below with explanation on how to create fixed and programmable states required to initialize GraphicsPipelineStateCore.

 ## Fixed pipeline states {#renderAPI_b_a}
 Fixed pipeline states allow you to control (to some extent) non-programmable parts of the pipeline.
 This includes anything from blend operations, rasterization mode to depth testing.
 Setting these states is optional and if not set, default values will be used.